PCreations/Pusher/README.md

 		'bootstrap' => true
 	'));

-Add the Pusher component and the Pusher helper in your components/helpers list :
+Add the PusherBehavior and the PusherHelper in your behaviors/helpers list :

+	//YourModel.php
-	public $components = array('Pusher.Pusher');
+	public $actsAs = array('Pusher.Pusher');

+	//YourController.php
 	public $helpers = array('Pusher.Pusher');

 Your application needs to be register on [Pusher website] (http://pusher.com/).
 Open the Pusher/Config/bootstrap.php file and set your credentials.